nickspiker/basecalc/README.md

 ## 🌌 Contributing

 Found a bug?
-Have an idea for a feature that would make Basecalc even more cosmic?
+Have an idea for a feature that would make basecalc even more cosmic?
 Contributions are welcome!
-Open an issue or submit a pull request, and let's make Basecalc the calculator that even Deep Thought would be jealous of.
+Open an issue or submit a pull request, and let's make basecalc the calculator that even Deep Thought would be jealous of.

 ## 📜 License

 Basecalc is free software, just like the answer to life, the universe, and everything.
-It's licensed under [insert your license here], because sharing is caring, especially when it comes to interdimensional calculators.
+It's licensed under the GNU General Public License v3.0 (GPLv3), because we believe in the power of open source to drive innovation across the galaxy.

+### What this means for you:

+1. **Freedom to Use**: You can use Basecalc for any purpose, be it calculating the odds of successfully navigating an asteroid field or determining the exact amount of Pangalactic Gargleblasters needed for a party.

+2. **Freedom to Study**: You have the right to study how Basecalc works and adapt it to your needs.
+The source code is your playground!

+3. **Freedom to Share**: You can copy and distribute Basecalc to your fellow hitchhikers, ensuring that no one in the universe is without a towel or a powerful calculator.

+4. **Freedom to Improve**: You can enhance Basecalc and release your improvements to the public.
+Maybe you'll add a function to calculate the probability of improbability?

+### The Copyleft Principle:

+The GPL is a copyleft license, which means that any derivative work you distribute must also be licensed under the GPL.
+This ensures that the freedoms are passed on to all users of Basecalc and its derivatives.

+### Why GPL?

+We chose the GPL because we believe that software, like knowledge, should be free and open.
+By using the GPL, we ensure that Basecalc remains free software, even as it evolves and improves over time.

+For the full text of the license, please see the [LICENSE](LICENSE) file in the Basecalc repository.
+Remember, understanding software licenses is almost as important as knowing where your towel is!

 ---

-Remember, DON'T PANIC, and always know where your Basecalc is!
+Remember, DON'T PANIC, and always know where your basecalc is!
 Happy calculating, and may your computations be swift and your errors be few!